Facts & figures

 With a projected population growth of 80% by 2050, Sydney is already dealing with problems in its transport systems, causing a surge in demand for workers with the skills to fix them.

 Our Master of Transport draws on key skillsets from a variety of disciplines to help graduates address those problems within the transport sector – and find the solutions.

 Designing the future transport of global cities requires skills from across multiple areas.

 Proficiency in engineering, business, and planning and design is needed if we are to further the evolution of transport as reliable and accessible.

 This is why our Master of Transport has been designed as a collaboration between the Faculty of Engineering, the School of Architecture, Design, and Planning, and the University of Sydney Business School.

 This professional postgraduate degree also enables students to study units from all three faculties and schools.

-“Students will choose from a variety of electives in the field that will help them build specialisations,” says Professor David Levinson, Master of Transport coordinator.
+“Students will choose from a variety of electives in the field that will help them build specialisations,” says Professor David Levinson, a transport engineer within the Faculty of Engineering who oversees the Master of Transport.

 “Many different kinds of jobs, including those in transport planning, engineering, and management, require partnerships between the public sector and private industry,” says Professor Levinson.